tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ The first time an enemy engages you, make an opportunity attack against that enemy.
 On a hit, you deal +2d8 damage with that attack (epic: +4d10) and daze the foe until the end of its turn, if the creature is large or smaller (epic: any size).

 **Quirk:** Doesn't like to be touched.

 ---

+#### Staff of the Four Seasons

+You can make flexible melee attacks using this staff, with the following possible effects depending on the natural attack roll:

+_Natural 1–10:_ Deal 1d10 extra cold damage (epic: 2d8), and there is a short snow flurry.

+_Natural 11+:_ Deal 1d12 extra fire damage (epic: 2d10), and plants nearby bloom.

+_Natural Odd Roll:_ Gain temporary hit points equal to your level, and spring flowers grow from your hair.

+_Natural Even Roll:_ Pop free from each enemy engaged with you as you ride an autumn breeze.
+For the additional natural effects, the GM decides what happens.

+**Quirk:** Sky-watcher.

+---